scope-cli 0.9.2

 Next

-• scope similar, scope source commands (currently stubs)
+• scope similar, scope source commands (implemented)

 • Vector embeddings via local ONNX model (replacing FTS5 for scope find)